Specification and Evaluation of Multi-Agent LLM Systems -- Prototype and Cybersecurity Applications: Background and Related Work

-Recently, OpenAI and DeepSeek demonstrated reasoning models, where the network components are trained by reinforcement-learning together with prompting and reasoning techniques to produce chains of logically following reasoning steps~\cite{deepseek-ai_deepseek-r1_2025}.
+Recently, OpenAI and DeepSeek demonstrated reasoning models, where the network components are trained using reinforcement learning, along with prompting and reasoning techniques to produce chains of logically following reasoning steps~\cite{deepseek-ai_deepseek-r1_2025}.
 Reasoning models gain the ability to produce one or multiple subsequent answers, which might be arranged as a tree or graph, and to evaluate the answers in a subsequent reasoning step.
-By considering one or multiple answers together with the context of previous steps, this input allows the LLM to evaluate coherence and select answers to continue accordingly.
+By considering one or multiple answers in conjunction with the context of previous steps, this input enables the LLM to evaluate coherence and select answers to continue accordingly.
 In tree or graph structures, multiple paths might be explored before selecting a coherent line of reasoning~\cite{luo_graph-constrained_2024,prasad_receval_2023}.
-Thus, reasoning models allow for reflection and also introspection, e.g., visible the openly available DeepSeek models that generate a "<think>" tag for reasoning that is closed before the final answer is returned.
+Thus, reasoning models allow for reflection and also introspection, e.g., visible in the openly available DeepSeek models that generate a "<think>" tag for reasoning that is closed before the final answer is returned.